porter-finance/v1-core/docs/interfaces/IBond.md

 ### Redeem

-Emitted when a Bond is redeemed.
+Emitted when a bond share is redeemed.